Echogenic Intracardiac Focus

 Chromosomes are the inherited structures in the cells of our bodies.
 There are 46 chromosomes in each cell, arranged into 23 pairs.
 Chromosome abnormalities involving a missing or extra chromosome are not inherited or caused by an exposure during pregnancy.
 Instead, they result from a chance mistake in cell division at the time of conception.
 This error is a random event that can occur in anyone's pregnancy, but it does occur more often as we age.

 Individuals with Down syndrome have an extra #21 chromosome, thus three rather than two copies of chromosome 21.
-It is this extra genetic material that causes the features of Down syndrome, including mental retardation, a characteristic facial appearance, and other health problems.
+It is this extra genetic material that causes the features of Down syndrome, including intellectual disability, a characteristic facial appearance, and other health problems.

 What Happens After EIF Is Identified?